 The Power of Slow Traveling (How To Experience More By Slowing Down)

 When was the last time you came home from traveling and didn’t immediately need a vacation?
 Ironic, isn’t it?
 Travel is supposed to renew and reenergize our spirit, yet we’re often surprised when it does just the opposite.
-The strenuous pace we set in the hopes of cramming it all in is exhausting, and can leave us feeling exhausted and disappointed.
+The strenuous pace we set in the hopes of cramming it all in is exhausting, and can leave us feeling overwhelmed and disappointed.

 Have you heard of Slow Travel?
 The term may be new to some but it’s been redefining the way more people travel for decades.
 Sometimes referred to as “deep travel” or “immersive travel”, more and more travelers of all ages are looking for opportunities for slow traveling — to make real connections with local people, the place itself, and the local culture when they travel, which generally leads to richer, more authentic travel experiences.
 And they’re doing it by slowing down.
 But honestly, I think the concept of slow travel has some people confused as to what exactly it means and how they can do or enjoy a slow travel experience.
 What’s more, the term itself suggests going slow, which flies in the face of the hectic pace which many of us keep today, with technology seeping into our subconscious making even the most old-school among us somewhat tied to our devices.